James Van Der Beek, ‘Dawson’s Creek’ star, has died

 (CNN) — James Van Der Beek, the soft-eyed actor whose boyish good looks and earnestness landed him the leading role in ’90s teen drama “Dawson’s Creek” and catapulted him to stardom, has died.
 He was 48.

-The actor died Wednesday, according to a statement posted to the actor’s verified Instagram.
+The actor died Wednesday, according to a statement posted to his verified Instagram.

 “He met his final days with courage, faith, and grace,” the statement said.
 “There is much to share regarding his wishes, love for humanity and the sacredness of time.
 Those days will come.
 For now we ask for peaceful privacy as we grieve our loving husband, father, son, brother, and friend.”